dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 This is how sync read in ZooKeeper works for example - sync read causes a write with no data to be performed.

 ## Raft and FLP ##
-Raft sacrifices liveleness in case of asynchronous model.
+FLP result shows that there are no algorithm in asynchronous model that will not block forever in certain circumstances.
+Raft is not an exception.
 We set leader election timeout with certain assumptions about upper limit of message delivery time.
-Raft can theoretically block forever in case if half of the nodes takes time longer to respond than configured timeout.
+Raft can theoretically block forever in case if half of the nodes take time longer to respond than configured timeout.
-Which means terms will just start without a leader - Raft will block.
+Which means new terms will just start without a leader - Raft will block until all nodes will respond in time(which is not guaranteed in asynchronous model).
+In practice that means that we should configure Raft properly for particular environment/network.

 ## Outro ##
 Raft was quite an interesting challenge that required plenty of reading apart from the Raft paper itself.